 MELT THE BUTTER

 The muffins start with butter like most good things do.
-To melt butter, I typically add it to a microwave-safe pyrex measuring pitcher, and microwave it on 30-second increments until melted, watching to ensure it doesn't bubble over.
+To melt butter, I typically add it to a microwave-safe Pyrex measuring pitcher and microwave it in 30-second increments until melted, watching to ensure it doesn't bubble over.
 Once the butter is melted, you'll set it aside, allowing it to cool down and get started on those ripe bananas.

 MASH THE BANANAS